marchica/slack-black-theme/readme.md

 ## Theme CSS

 After running the installer, it will print out the location of a CSS file that you can modify and Slack will automatically reload your changes.

+If you want to help test the latest fixes, run `slack-patcher install --devBranch` to use the CSS from the dev branch.

 Pull requests for fixes or custom themes are welcome!